Myasthenia Gravis (MG)

 Myasthenia gravis (MG) is believed to be an autoimmune disorder, which develops when the immune system malfunctions and creates antibodies that attack and cause damage to a part of the body.
 There are several antibodies associated with MG, including acetylcholine receptor antibodies (AChR) and muscle specific kinase (MuSK) antibodies.
 Some patients do not test positive for antibodies.
 Both antibodies cause interference in the transmission of a nerve signal to the muscle resulting in muscle weakness.
 This mostly affects voluntary muscles, which are the muscles a person can control.
 MG can affect any voluntary muscle but especially affects those that control the eyes, mouth, throat and limbs.

-Symptoms of Myasthenia Gravis (MG)
+Symptoms of MG

-Symptoms of MG include weakness and fatigue and decreased tolerance of physical activity.
+Symptoms of myasthenia gravis (MG) include weakness and fatigue and decreased tolerance of physical activity.
 Because MG affects the voluntary muscles, movements such as blinking, chewing, swallowing and holding your head up become difficult.
 Additional symptoms may include droopy eyes and slurred speech.
 People with MG can experience periods where symptoms are controlled as well as periods of exacerbation, or worsening.
 In some cases, exacerbations can occur rapidly and require quick intervention.
 Severe exacerbations can affect swallowing to the point where aspiration (inhaling something such as food into the lungs) can occur and can become dangerous.
 Breathing can also become affected, leading to an emergency.

 Diagnostic testing may include: